MEET THE M3 WHĀNAU

 Iwi - Ngāti Apa, Ngāti Ruanui, and Ngāti Tūwharetoa

-Jase Te Patu is a TEDx speaker, an Edmund Hillary Fellow and an award winning facilitator of yoga and mindfulness.
+Jase Te Patu is a TEDx speaker, Edmund Hillary Fellow, and an award-winning facilitator of yoga and mindfulness.

-He has over 25 years' worth of experience teaching in the wellbeing industry.
+He has 30 years' worth of experience teaching in the wellbeing industry.
 Jase is co-owner of Awhi Yoga and Wellbeing and Founder of M3 Mindfulness for children.
-His students include the All Blacks, the Hurricanes, the Pulse, the NZ School of Dance contemporary students, and many more high-performance athletes.
+His students include Hollywood Director James Cameron, the All Blacks, the Hurricanes, the Pulse, the NZ School of Dance contemporary students, and many more high-performance athletes.

 *** MEDIA ***